sosan/kubernetes/04_Build and Secure Networks in Google Cloud/04_HTTP_Load_Balancer_with_Cloud_Armor.md

 3. Click on the name of the load balancer (**http-lb**).
 4. Note the IPv4 and IPv6 addresses of the load balancer for the next task.
 They will be referred to as `[LB_IP_v4]` and `[LB_IP_v6]`, respectively.

-<ql-infobox>The IPv6 address is the one in hexadecimal format.</ql-infobox>
+The IPv6 address is the one in hexadecimal format.

 Click _Check my progress_ to verify the objective. <ql-activity-tracking step="3">Configure the HTTP Load Balancer</ql-activity-tracking>